Ayanda2911/Movie_database/README.md

     ```python3 main.py```
 This should output a menu
 Note:
-The database needs to be built which takes some time, it can take up to an hour.
+When you run ```python3 main.py``` by default the database needs to be built which takes some time, it can take up to an hour.
 After building the database the first time you can set the variable ```rebuild=False``` in the db.py file to speed up the process.